-Patients aged 65 years or older (50 years or older for Aboriginal or Torres Strait Islander women) may be eligible for subsidised support and services through aged care services.
+Patients aged 65 years or older (50 years or older for Aboriginal or Torres Strait Islander people) may be eligible for subsidised support and services through aged care services.
 An application to determine eligibility can be completed online over the phone.
-More information can be found at the My Aged Care website <<w style="text-align: center;">www.myagedcare.gov.au
+More information can be found at the My Aged Care website <<wr/>www.myagedcare.gov.au>.